apitoolkit/apitoolkit-landing/content/blog/api-testing-requirements/index.md

 title: "API Testing Requirements: What You Need to Know Before You Start"
 date: 2023-08-13T01:33:53+02:00
 author: jessica
+description: "API testing is not just a procedural step in software development; it’s a crucial measure that ensures data consistency, optimal performance, and robust security, all of which are essential for delivering a reliable and efficient user experience."
 categories:
   - API Testing
 ---